Anatomy of the pes anserine tendons and bursa

 A clinical examination can determine that your pain is arising from either the bursa or tendon but cannot differentiate which one or whether both are the problem.
 In some cases, determining which specific structure is involved can be very important to ensure we select the most appropriate intervention for you.

-There are other conditions that can also cause pain on the inside of the knee in the same location as the pes anserine tendon and bursa.
+Other conditions can also cause pain on the inside of the knee in the same location as the pes anserine tendon and bursa.
 These include:

 Your clinician will consider these conditions during your initial assessment.